cpsaez-Lendsum/SignalRTester/README.md

 To send a message to the method specified in your endpoint.
 You can write the parameters one by one or just press enter to send the message without parameters.

+Parameters can be a plain string or in a json format if the endpoint is expecting a complex data.

 ## observe method_name

 Observe the messages sent by the server.
 You have to specify the number of expected parameters due to signalR binding limitations